 Make sure you have completed any necessary SIF(s) that are required.
 Please make sure you have fully completed your application form and if you have applied online make sure that it has been submitted properly and you have received a confirmation email.
 You must re-submit your online form if you view or make any changes at a later date.

-Supporting information in respect of on-time applications will be accepted up to 4 February 2022 under the following circumstances
+Supporting information such as a SIF or proof of address for on-time applications will be accepted up to 3 February 2023.

 School place application checklist